 🥚How to Make Greek Spanakopita Triangles

-STEP 1.
-Defrost phyllo dough (if frozen) according to package instructions.
+Step 1: Defrost phyllo dough (if frozen) according to package instructions.
 Defrost frozen spinach and squeeze out as much of the liquid as possible.

-STEP 2.
-Melt butter in a non-stick pan.
+Step 2: Melt butter in a non-stick pan.
 Sauté scallions, spinach, parsley, and dill in the melted butter for a few minutes.
 Add garlic and eggs and continue to cook until the eggs have set.

 How to Assemble Spanakopita Triangles

-STEP 2.
-Be sure to cover the Fillo dough with a kitchen towel to keep it from drying out.
+Step 5: Cover phyllo dough with a kitchen towel to keep it from drying out.
 Uncover one section at a time.
 Place a strip on a clean, dry, surface.
 Brush with olive oil.
 Cover with two more layers, oiling each layer.

 Baking Instructions

-Preheat oven to 375-degrees F
+Preheat oven to 375 degrees F

-STEP 2.
-Bake for 25 to 30 minutes, or until golden brown.
+Step 9: Bake for 25 to 30 minutes, or until golden brown.

 🤷🏻♀️ Recipe FAQs